Hidoku Puzzles Collection

 If you are looking to post these puzzles for students to solve and want a good explanation of how to solve them, check out this set of solving instructions/worked example online.

-I’ve used this packet of hidato puzzles so many times on those unexpected days where you end up only having three students in class due to extracurricular activities or bad weather or whatever else the world decides to throw at you that day.
+I’ve used this packet of hidoku puzzles so many times on those unexpected days where you end up only having three students in class due to extracurricular activities or bad weather or whatever else the world decides to throw at you that day.
 The puzzles start out easy enough, that I’ve found that students were able to teach themselves how to solve hidato puzzles without me having to really do anything at all.

-Hidato Puzzles (PDF) (5448 downloads )
+Hidato Puzzles (PDF)

 Other favorite puzzles I like to use on these odd days where little instruction can occur are Zukei Puzzles, Hashi Puzzles, and Angle Mazes.

-Other Printable Hidato Puzzles
+Other Sources of Printable Hidoku Puzzles

 Math in English has a wide variety of free printable puzzles.